Yeezy2277/web3-app/README.md

 ### Starting front

-In root of project you should write cd frontend && npm start
+In root of project you should write npm start